 - Panoramic X-rays show a comprehensive view of the teeth, the nasal area, and the jaws including the temporomandibular joints.
-Panoramic X-rays can reveal problems like impacted teeth, abnormalities of the bones, cysts, tumors, infections, and fractures.
+Panoramic X-rays can reveal impacted teeth, abnormalities of the bones, cysts, tumors, infections, and fractures.

 Hawaii Family Dental uses digital X-rays.